idio/wiki2vec/README.md

 ## Quick usage:

-- Run `prepare.sh` on Ubuntu 14.04
+- The automated Script set up and runs everything on Ubuntu 14.04.
+For other Platforms check `Going the long way`
+- Run `sudo sh prepare.sh <Locale> PathToOutputFolder`. i.e:
+   - `sudo sh prepare.sh es_ES /mnt/data/`  will work on the spanish wikipedia
+   - `sudo sh prepare.sh en_US /mnt/data/`  will work on the english wikipedia
+   - `sudo sh prepare.sh da_DA /mnt/data/`  will work on the danish wikipedia

-This will:
+- Running `prepare` will:

-- Download the latest wikidump for the selected language
+   - Download the latest wikipedia dump for the given language
+   - Clean the dump, stem it and tokenize it
-- Process the wikidump to generate a corpus which can be fed to any word2vec tool
+   - Create a `language.corpus` file in `outputFolder`, this corpus can be fed to any word2vec tool to generate vectors.

+- Once you get `language.corpus` go to `resources/gensim` and do:

+  `wiki2vec.sh pathToCorpus pathToOutputFolder <MIN_WORD_COUNT> <VECTOR_SIZE> <WINDOW_SIZE>`

+this will install all requiered dependencies for Gensim and build word2vec vectors.

+i.e:

+`wiki2vec.sh corpus output 50 500 10`

+- Discards words below 50 counts, generate vectors of size 500, and the window size for building the counts of each occurence is 10 words.

 ## Going the long way